 Chemotherapy and radiation therapy together are better than radiotherapy alone.
 It has also been shown that these two treatments may be as effective as surgery alone.

 This is a three-step therapy.
 It includes chemotherapy, radiation therapy, and surgery.
 This has been shown to be a most aggressive form of therapy.
 It may be the best way to cure a patient of their disease.

 High-intensity light may be used to try to kill cancer cells.

 A combination of drugs and special lights are used to try to kill cancer cells.
 The medication is absorbed into the cancer cells.
 The special lights stimulate the medication to kill the cancer cells.

 This therapy is a promising treatment.
 It is only appropriate in a small number of patients.
 There are limits to how far the infrared light source will travel into the cancer itself.
 The tumor must be small.
 It is also not used in cancer that has spread to any lymph nodes or other structures.

-To help reduce your chance of developing esophageal cancer, take these steps:
+To help reduce your chance of esophageal cancer:

 This type of cancer is usually detected in later stages.
 People who have risk factors, especially GERD or Barrett's esophagus, should talk to their doctor about screening tests.
 Screening tests will look for cancer in people before they have any symptoms.